sentenial/aspsp-phone-app/README.md

     - You will be prompted to Install the app.
 Go ahead and follow the instructions to install.

 # Logging in
 The application will only be invoked via deeplinking, you should never need to start the application yourself.
+See the developer docs at https://developer.nuapay.com for more test bank details
+Username: psu
+Password: psu